 TGbe editor: Modify the second paragraph as below (Track Change On):

-If dot11MultiLinkActivated is true, either To DS or From DS subfields in the MAC header of the MPDU are set to 1, and the MPDU is an individually addressed Data frame, then the A2 subfield shall contain the MLD MAC address of the transmitting MLD.
+For a transmitting STA, f dot11MultiLinkActivated is true, either To DS or From DS subfields in the MAC header of the MPDU are set to 1, and the MPDU is an individually addressed Data frame, then the A2 subfield shall contain the MLD MAC address of the transmitting MLD.
 Otherwise, theThe A2 subfield shall contain the Address 2 field from the MAC header.

 TGbe editor: Add a new paragraph after the second paragraph as below (Track Change On):

+For a receiving STA, if dot11MultiLinkActivated is true, and the MLD subfield in the GCMP header is equal to 1, then the A2 subfield shall contain the MLD MAC address of the transmitting MLD.
+Otherwise, the A2 subfield shall contain the Address 2 field from the MAC header.

 12.5.5.3.5 Construct GCMP header

 The format of the 8-octet GCMP header is given in 12.5.5.2 (GCMP MPDU format).
 The header encodes the PN and Key ID field values used to encrypt the MPDU.
+The MLD subfield is set as described in 12.5.5.2 (GCMP MPDU format).

 12.5.5.4 GCMP decapsulation